 Look at the email inbox below.

-Even though the subject line conveys a clear message, the email preview text sheds more light on what the message contains.
+Even though the subject line conveys a clear message, the email preview text provides more detail about what the message contains.

 From reading the preview text, I can see a 50% discount waiting inside the email.

 Now, it depends on whether I’m interested in the tool, but one thing is sure: I know more about email content.
-The preview text gives more insight into what the email is about.
+The preview text provides more insight into the email’s content.

 How do you write effective email previews or preheader text that increases open rates?

-There is no right or wrong answer; you must continue to test, tweak, and analyze your data and audience engagement rates.
+There is no right or wrong answer; you must continue testing, tweaking, and analyzing your data and audience engagement rates.

 However, the first few words in your email content automatically become the preview text by default.
-There are better email marketing practices than this; you must customize the text to fit your message and entice someone to open and read your email copy.
+There are better email marketing practices than this; you must customize the text to fit your message and entice readers to open and read your email.

 9. Use Audience Targeting and Segmentation.